 He moved into teaching in 2005 and spent his first year at Wyke Regis Junior School before starting at St Osmund’s where he predominantly teaches maths, science and computing.
-He has been a class tutor, lead for science, lead for computing and is currently the Year 5 Leader.
+He has been a class tutor, Lead for science, Lead for computing and is currently the Lead for Year 5.

 Mr Daniel Patrice

-Daniel teaches maths, English and drama at St Osmund's.
+Daniel a Maths, English and Drama teacher at St Osmund's middle school.
 His favourite teacher at school was Mr Buckley, his Maths teacher.
 Mr Buckley had high standards for all in the class, he showed us that we could do more than we thought and that putting in extra effort was always worth it.
 As a child, Daniel loved to play sports, so PE was definitely his favourite lesson.
 Daniel’s favourite sport in PE was Rugby League (the greatest game of all).